cockroachdb/movr/README.md

 `echo 'constraints: [+region=europe-west2]' |  ./cockroach zone set movr.users.eu_west --insecure -f -`

 ### Send traffic to a specific datacenter
-Movr supports 9 cities at the moment.
+Movr defaults to 9 cities.
 Configure the load generator to send a certain cities traffic to the appropriate datacenter using the `--city` flag.
 Here's the breakdown of cities to partitions.

 **Partition "us_east"**: new york, boston, washington dc